Ebo Wildlife Reserve

-The Ebo Wildlife Reserve is protected area and proposed national park in Cameroon that covers 1417 km2 of lowland and montane forest mosaic with a high proportion of disturbed forest.
+The Ebo Wildlife Reserve is a protected area and proposed national park in Cameroon that covers 1417 km2 of lowland and montane forest mosaic with a high proportion of disturbed forest.

 Geography and history

 Ebo Forest is 20 km north of the Sanaga River.
 The Ebo Forest Research Station was established in April 2005, and preliminary biological inventories suggest the Ebo Forest has comparable biodiversity to other centres of endemism in the Cameroon-Nigeria highlands region.

 Forty nearby communities—including those of the Banen people—rely on the forest's wildlife for food, water, medicine and culture.

 Wildlife

-Being half of the Yabassi Key Biodiversity Area, Ebo Forest is the most intact ecosystemystem in the Gulf of Guinea.
+Being half of the Yabassi Key Biodiversity Area, Ebo Forest is the most intact ecosystem in the Gulf of Guinea.

 The critically endangered Preuss's red colobus has been recorded within the area.
-Other animals there include Nigeria-Cameroon chimpanzees, western gorillas, goliath frogs, African forest elephants, Drills, grey-necked rockfowls and grey parrots.
+Other animals found there include Nigeria-Cameroon chimpanzees, Western gorillas, Goliath frogs, African forest elephants, Drills, grey-necked rockfowls and grey parrots.

 During a research trip, biologist Ekwoge Abwe discovered Nigeria-Cameroon chimpanzees cracking nuts and using sticks to collect termites, the only known instance of chimpanzees doing so.
 Another biologist, Bethan Morgan, observed a possibly undescribed gorilla subspecies in the area.
 In 2011, the Cameroonian government created the Nigeria-Cameroon Chimpanzee Action Plan.